How Sharpening Actually Works

 At it’s core sharpening is actually very simple.
-All that happens when we Sharpen an image is that photoshop is increasing the Contrast where there are sudden shifts in tone or Color.
+All that happens when we you Photoshop sharpen an image is that photoshop is increasing the Contrast where there are sudden shifts in tone or Color.

 However, in order to avoid increasing the contrast of the entire image this contrast bump only happens along the edges of these shifts.
 (And depending on the particular complexity of the sharpening routine in question the nature of how this contrast bump is applied can be very different)

 In addition to the basic sharpening Tools in camera RAW (and the various tools we never use such as “Sharpen More” the most commonly used sharpening techniques are the following: Unsharp Mask Unsharp mask has been a staple of the Photoshop sharpening game for many years.
 Unsharp Mask became popular because it gave the freedom to leverage greater control over the edge contrast than other sharpening Tools which allowed photographers choice over how an image is sharpened.

 Unsharp mask to this day remains an effective sharpening Tool that many photographers consider the industry standard for sharpening.
 High Pass High Pass sharpening is the easiest method for sharpening that still can produce good results.
 High pass works by increasing the amplitude of tonal shifts by an degree equal to the amount set by the user.